top of page

 Physiotherapeutic Scoliosis Specific hands on and Exercise based treatment interventions

 Specialised physiotherapy and specific, individualised exercise programs help scoliosis patients to overcome their symptoms and adopt a more balanced posture while also reducing pain/stiffness and stabilising/ lessening the curve’s progression without the need for surgery.
 Bracing is sometimes used for support and pain relief.
-One study looking at scoliosis exercises in adults with scoliosis showed improvement in posture and Cobb in 68% of patients (Negrini et al 2015).
+One study looking at scoliosis exercises in adults with scoliosis showed improvement in posture and Cobb in 68% of patients, stabilisation and slowed progression in all other patients (Negrini et al 2015).

 Brisbane